 The SASH Program was designed to be a comprehensive low-income program and serve homeowners in the most distressed and impoverished areas of California.
 Roughly 80% of SASH clients qualify for the California Alternate Rates for Energy (CARE) Program that offers reduced electric rates to income-qualified households.
 Because CARE uses 200% of the Federal Poverty Level as its income limit (whereas SASH uses 80% of Area Median Income or AMI), more SASH clients from lower cost-of-living counties qualify for CARE than those in higher cost-of-living counties.
-In all instances in recent years, GRID has aided in overcoming the gap financing obstacle for families by contributing the organization's own non-profit fundraising dollars and additional resources toward covering the gap between the available incentive and true project costs .
+In all instances in recent years, GRID has aided in overcoming the gap financing obstacle for families by contributing the organization's own non-profit fundraising dollars and additional resources toward covering the gap between the available incentive and true project costs.

 GRID's contributions toward covering these financing gaps include general philanthropy, in-kind equipment donations, proceeds from a third-party ownership model, and corporate sponsorships.
-GRID's long-standing partnerships with major equipment manufacturers including Enphase Energy, and SMA Solar - renewed for 2021 - continued to help cover many SASH clients' gap funding requirements.
+GRID's long-standing partnerships with major equipment manufacturers including Enphase Energy, and SMA Solar continues to help cover many SASH clients' gap funding requirements.
 GRID will utilize philanthropic and in-kind contributions to augment gap financing efforts for the remainder of the SASH Program.
 Given tight economic conditions in many low-income communities, gap financing remains an obstacle for low-income families to participate in the SASH Program.

 Through its families-first TPO model, GRID is able to leverage the federal Investment Tax Credit (ITC) to help finance SASH 2.0 projects, while providing additional benefits to participating families, including a performance guarantee, system monitoring, and 25-year warranty coverage.
 In 2017 GRID began partnering with Sunrun to further expand its third-party ownership (TPO) model for SASH 2.0 as approved by the Commission in Resolution E-4829.
-GRID's TPO partnership with Spruce Finance is ongoing, though all 2020 TPO installations and future systems are planned to be financed with partner company Sunrun.
-As demonstrated in Chart 3, of the 4,360 SASH 2.0 projects completed, over 80% of the kW (CEC-AC) capacity installed utilized the TPO funding model as well.9
+All 2019 TPO installations and future systems were planned to be financed with partner company Sunrun.
+As demonstrated in Chart 3, of the 4,495 SASH 2.0 projects completed, over 80% of the kW (CEC-AC) capacity installed utilized the TPO funding model.8

-9 SASH 2.0 projects that do not utilize the TPO model are typically those located on tribal lands, or that are less than 2kW and thus do not qualify.
+8 SASH 2.0 projects that do not utilize the TPO model are typically those located on tribal lands, or that are less than 2kW and thus do not qualify.